mgm3746/garbagecat/README.md

 Download the latest Maven: [http://maven.apache.org/download.html](http://maven.apache.org/download.html).

-Copy the download to where you want to install it (MAVEN_HOME) and unzip it.
+Copy the download to where you want to install it and unzip it.
 For example:

 ```
 cp ~/Downloads/apache-maven-3.6.3-bin.tar.gz ~/opt/